ALMA Summer Institute

 Over 250 young people and adults from Albuquerque have participated in the Institute.
 The Albuquerque Convention Center mural has even won a Creative Bravo award.
 Apprentices have gone on to universities, colleges, and art schools around the country, and some have become professional artists.
 Lead Artists have included Vanessa Alvarado, Staci Drangmeister, Rey Gaitan, Daisy Kates, PAZ, Margarita Paz-Pedro, Cassandra Reid, Lia Rosen, and Mark Woody.
 The Institute has created mosaics at the Albuquerque Convention Center, the Albuquerque Museum, and Juan Tabo Public Library.

 The Institute has received funding from the New Mexico Youth Conservation Corps, the City of Albuquerque Public Art Program, the Heart Gallery of New Mexico Foundation, the Mayor’s Office, Albuquerque City Council, Family and Community Services Department, Cultural Services Department, Bank of the West, French Mortuary, American Home Furnishings, Don Chalmers Ford, LEF Foundation, the McCune Foundation, and the Urban Enhancement Trust Fund.
 This program was administered by the City of Albuquerque from 1999-2005, was partnered with the Harwood Art Center from 2006-2015, and is now administered by ALMA under the fiscal sponsorship of the New Mexico Community Development Loan Fund (dba the Loan Fund).
-The Institute has enjoyed the support of three different mayoral administrations including the current Mayor of Albuquerque, Richard J. Berry.
+The Institute has enjoyed the support of four different mayoral administrations including the current Mayor of Albuquerque, Tim Keller.